‘EXAUDI, the extraordinary ensemble of vocal virtuosi’ The Sunday Times

 The Times

-Michael Finnissy at 60, 23/8/06
+Michael Finnissy at 60, 23 August 2006

 EXAUDI’s concert was a real highlight in a weekend of extraordinary performances.
 Rather than simply being a pastiche of sacred modal music Finnissy completely inhabits this sound world, and you do not have to share the composer’s faith to recognise the conviction in the music.
-On the evidence of this concert there cannot be many vocal ensembles around who can touch Exaudi.
+On the evidence of this concert there cannot be many vocal ensembles around who can touch EXAUDI.

 New Notes

-Ferneyhough Portrait, Aldeburgh Festival, 11/6/06
+Ferneyhough Portrait, Aldeburgh Festival, 11 June 2006

 There are some performances that you know will be etched on your memory forever, such is their intensity and power.
 The EXAUDI Vocal Ensemble, a group of young singers conducted by their founder James Weeks, sang Brian Ferneyhough’s 1969 Missa Brevis with thrilling commitment and immediacy, revealing this masterpiece of modernism to be among the great settings of these archetypal texts.
 As with all of Ferneyhough’s music, the Missa Brevis teems with complexity and extremity: words were pulverised into syllables or atomised into screams and whispers.
 The Gloria ended with an existential shout and the Kyrie began with a vision of a musical abyss, the basses at the bottom of their register and the sopranos attempting to scale stratospheric heights.
 But Weeks and the EXAUDI singers somehow alchemised all this ferocious technical difficulty into music of shattering directness.
 The terrifying textures of the music created a sense of awe and wonder: by throwing out traditional ideas about how these texts should be put to music, Ferneyhough’s piece created its own kind of transcendence.
 The final seconds of the work were astonishing, as one of the sopranos held an impossibly high note for an unfeasibly long time.
 It was a moment that symbolised the transfiguring power of this “short mass”.